oscark22/sustentable_webstore/README.md

-# Sutentable Webstore - Fogata
+# Fogata: Sutentable Webstore

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+A webpage for selling sustentable products.

 ## Creating a project